dataesr/bso-publications/documentation/scanr/scanr_publications.md

   - **`isInDOAJ`** Boolean.
 Is it indexed in DOAJ? (source Unpaywall)

+**`isOa`**
+Boolean.
+Is Open Access ?
+Computed with Unpaywall data if DOI crossref, with HAL and theses.fr otherwise.

 **`oaEvidence`**
 Object.
 Describes the open access version (if any), with